 Are not a U.S. government employee.

-YTILI Fellows are not allowed to bring dependents (including spouses and children) during the U.S. Fellowship, U.S. Conferences, and the Innovation Summit.
+YTILI Fellows are not allowed to bring dependents (including spouses and children) during the U.S. Fellowship and U.S. Conferences.

 The U.S. Department of State and WorldChicago reserve the right to verify the information included in the application.
 If there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.
-If you do not meet the technical eligibility requirements for this program, please visit www.exchanges.state.gov for information on other U.S. Department of State exchange opportunities.
+If you do not meet the technical eligibility requirements for this program, we invite you to visit www.exchanges.state.gov or your home country's U.S. Embassy website for information on other U.S. Department of State exchange opportunities.

 The purpose of the application is to better understand applicants' qualifications for the YTILI Fellowship Program.
 The application has four main sections outlined below.
 More detailed application instructions can be found on the application during the open application period.